rootwork/GET/README.md

 **Consider [sponsoring rootwork](https://github.com/sponsors/rootwork), GET's developer, and have your name or logo included here!**

-GET is built on all sorts of open-source code.
-Our appreciation to all of these fine projects:

 ## 📑 Built with

 GET originally inspired by https://github.com/stefansdev/creativdepot and